 To become a medical marijuana patient in Pennsylvania, you will need to register with the PA Department of Health’s Medical Marijuana Patient Registry.
 To do this, you will need a valid state I.D. or driver’s license.
 Enter your personal information such as name, address, and additional contact information, as well as your I.D. number.
 Write down your username and password and put it somewhere you’ll remember next year!
 We’ll need it again for step three as well.

 Next you’ll want to get in touch with CCC.
-You can do this one of three ways – fill out the form on the website here at www.cccregister.com, use the live-webchat in the bottom corner of your screen (not a bot), or give us a call at 888-316-9085.
+You can do this one of two ways – fill out the form on the website here at www.cccregister.com or give us a call at 888-316-9085.
 Our caring and compassionate cannabis consultants are standing by to help you every step of the way.
 If you need to obtain your medical records, we can help.
 We can review your medical history with you to predetermine eligibility before you schedule and send a HIPAA form to your providers office requesting your records for you!